csinva/csinva.github.io/_notes/ai/decisions.md

 - theorem properties
   - *satisfiable* - true under some model
   - *validity* - *tautalogy* - true under all models
-  - *monotonicity* - set of impliciations can only increase as info is added to the knowledge base
+  - *monotonicity* - set of implications can only increase as info is added to the knowledge base
     - if $KB \implies A$ then $KB \land B \implies A$

 ## theorem proving

 - *resolution rule* - resolves different rules with each other - leads to complete inference procedure
 - *CNF* - *conjunctive normal form* - conjunction of clauses
   - anything can be expressed as this